ssilverman/QNEthernet/README.md

   }
   ```
 * `Ethernet.linkStatus()` unabashedly returns a `bool` and not
   `EthernetLinkStatus`.
-You'll have to create your own mapping to an enum of
+There exists an `EthernetLinkStatus` enum, however, and
-  this name if you want to use it in the Arduino fashion.
+  comparisons to the Boolean value will work.
 * Files that configure lwIP for our system:
   * *src/sys_arch.c*
   * _src/lwipopts.h_ &larr; Use this one for tuning (see _src/lwip/opt.h_ for